 Local churches have a variety of ways of supporting missionaries.
 Some churches fully support the missionaries that they send out of their church, thus eliminating the need for their missionaries to raise support on deputation.
 Other churches support missionaries who visit them on deputation and furlough.
 At BBBC we support missionaries who have visited us by sending them monthly support and by helping them from time to time with special projects and needs that arise in their ministries.

 Over the years we have taken several missions trips.
 These are a great help and encouragement to the missionaries and they are a great way to increase the burden for missions in our church.
 We usually combine evangelistic work with a project so that there is a good balance of help to the church and missionary we visit.
-Our last group mission trip was in June of 2016.
-We traveled to Uganda to serve with missionaries Keith and Sally Stensaas in and around Masaka.
-This was a fabulous trip.
-We believe that we were a help there, but also our folks were helped tremendously.
-Also, Pastor Welder and his wife traveled with two of our teens in January of 2015 to visit and work with the Sutek’s in Cagayan De Oro, Mindanao, Philippines.
-They also traveled with 3 other couples to Costa Rica with missionaries Rich and Patty Comer in San Jose and Puerto Viejo.
-We were primarily involved in a construction project on that trip.
+Our most recent missions trips have been to Uganda to help missionaries Keith and Sally Stensaas in and around Masaka; to Cagayan De Oro, Mindanao, Philippines, to help Gerald and Robin Sutek; and to Costa Rica with missionaries Rich and Patty Comer in San Jose and Puerto Viejo.
+Our next trip is currently being planned to visit the Navajo Nation.